PaNOSC-ViNYL/ase/doc/bugs.rst

   list`_.
 Then we (or other users) can help you to find out if it is a bug.

-  Another advantage of reporting bugs on the mailing list: Often other users will tell you how to work around the bug (until it is solved).
+  Another advantage of reporting bugs on the mailing list: often other users will tell you how to work around the bug (until it is solved).

 * If you think it is a bug, you can also report it directly on our